Language selection

 How fast a person breathes affects their heart rate and blood pressure – and how fast their heart beats also affects their breathing patterns.
 Likewise, a person's blood pressure affects their heart rate – and this in turn affects their blood pressure.

-By studying these biological feedback loops, researchers will understand more about what happens to astronauts' cardiovascular systems in space.
+By studying these biological feedback loops, researchers will understand more about what happens to astronauts' cardiovascular and respiratory systems in space.

 Impacts on Earth

 Weightlessness can cause many health issues for astronauts.
-Studying how the cardiorespiratory system deconditions and affects the control of blood pressure in a weightless environment will help researchers come up with ways to keep astronauts healthier.
+Studying how cardiorespiratory system deconditioning affects the control of blood pressure in a weightless environment will help researchers come up with ways to keep astronauts healthier.

-Meanwhile, the cardiorespiratory changes that happen during space flight are similar to what happens as people age on Earth and to people whose bodies decondition after a long period of bed rest.
-Further insights from CARDIOBREATH will help the development of countermeasures and recovery protocols for astronauts, and could also be used to improve the health of elderly patients and all Canadians.
+Meanwhile, the cardiorespiratory changes that happen during space flight are like what happens as people age on Earth and to people who spent a long period in bed rest.
+Further insights from CARDIOBREATH will help the development of countermeasures and recovery protocols for astronauts, and could also improve the health of elderly patients and all Canadians.

 How it works